Starburst Galaxy

 Delete data maintenance jobs #

-• Click themore_vertoptions menu in the row.
+• Click themore_vertoptions menu in the row of the table of interest.

-• Select Delete tasks, the click Yes, delete.
+• Select Delete job.

-• Select Delete tasks, the click Yes, delete.
+• In the dialog, Yes, delete.